-CWTsatoTravel utilizes the Sabre Global Distribution System (GDS) for all reservation bookings.
+CWTSato Travel utilizes the Sabre Global Distribution System (GDS) for all reservation bookings.
 Any unused e-ticket drops to an unused e-ticket report database.
-CWTsatoTravel monitors the unused ticket report and automatically refunds any refundable unused ticket to the original form of payment, which in most cases should be the CBA.
-For non-refundable unused tickets, CWTsatoTravel will deploy the Document Bank tool, which works with the E2 tool.
+CWTSato Travel monitors the unused ticket report and automatically refunds any unused refundable ticket to the original form of payment, which in most cases should be the CBA.
+For non-refundable unused tickets, CWTSato Travel will deploy the Document Bank tool, which works with the E2 tool.
 Document Bank/E2 will store all unused non-refundable tickets and alert travelers each time they book a reservation that they have unused tickets to use.

-Concur uses Concur Compleat for preferred seating, booking reservations, managing airline schedule changes and much more.
-Concur Compleat integrates with SAP Concur Travel tools for a more integrated end-to-end solution.
+Concur uses Concur Compleat for preferred seating, booking reservations, managing airline schedule changes, and much more.
+In addition, Concur Compleat integrates with SAP Concur Travel tools for a more integrated end-to-end solution.